derek-knox/Coding-For-Designers/book/Interactive Code/Event Loop.md

     - *stack* - organizes the engine's work
 2. *runtime APIs* - does special work the engine cannot
 3. *event queue* - organizes the results of special work as packages of engine work
-4. *event loop* - gives the engine queued packages of work
+4. *event loop* - gives the engine queued packages of special work

 Here is a 3D representation of the relationship between the runtime and engine parts: